RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Methodology

-All variants shared a common infrastructure: OpenAI's \texttt{text-embedding-3-small} model (1536 dimensions) for embedding generation, ChromaDB for vector storage with squared Euclidean distance similarity, and GPT-5 as the backbone LLM.
-Retrieval size was fixed at top-5 chunks following established practice \cite{chen2025llms,zhou2023docprompting}.
+All approaches shared the same underlying infrastructure.
+We used OpenAI's \texttt{text-embedding-3-small} model (1,536 dimensions) for embedding generation, ChromaDB for vector storage using squared Euclidean distance similarity, and GPT-5 as the backbone LLM.
+All experiments used GPT-5 with the default decoding configuration provided by the OpenAI API.
+Retrieval size was fixed to the top-5 retrieved chunks following prior work on retrieval-augmented code generation \cite{chen2025llms,zhou2023docprompting}.
+All experiments followed a single-turn prompt setup with separate developer and user instructions.
+Generated outputs were stored in JSON format and evaluated offline using the same automated evaluation pipeline across all retrieval approaches.

-The three RAG variants were implemented as follows:
+The evaluated retrieval approaches were implemented as follows:

-\begin{itemize} \item \textbf{Standard RAG} embeds the user query, retrieves the 5 most similar documentation chunks, concatenates them with task-specific instructions, and generates the output in a single LLM call.
+\begin{itemize} \item \textbf{Standard RAG:} The system embeds the user request, retrieves the five most similar documentation chunks, concatenates the retrieved context with task instructions, and generates the final output in a single LLM call.